I've hit the almost 6-month mark of living in Sydney. Insane.

 8. Public services.
 I've mentioned this before but I can't believe what a huge impact it's made on me.
 From amazing public transit to universal healthcare, the government takes care of its people.
 Living in an urban landscape with great public transit potentially was the difference between choosing urban living and suburban living for me in the US.
 The only complaints I have is about the Postal Service - expensive and slow (but also fair because of how far we are).
 It's literally faster to get a Driver’s License than it is to get a package.

 9. Sense of morality and ethics.
 With a smaller population (leading to intimate relationships) more trust in the government, and a lack of guns, there is a resounding sense of morality within each Australian.
 You can leave your bag for hours in a public space unattended, and the likelihood of it being there is high.
-I’m not saying everyone is a saint, but the respect for the elderly or less-abled on the bus to giving money to the homeless (and the homeless potentially making a living), I get the sense thatAustralians have a strong sense of morality and ethics.
-Even the signs on the train telling you to make sure you pay your fare are shaming you to not be a “cheater”, rather than telling you about the repercussions of getting caught.
+I'm not saying everyone is a saint, but the respect for the elderly or less-abled on the bus to giving money to the homeless (and the homeless potentially making a living), I get the sense thatAustralians have a strong sense of civic duty.
+Even the signs on the train telling you to make sure you pay your fare are shaming you to not be a "cheater", rather than telling you about the repercussions of getting caught.
+Because no one wants to be a tall poppy.

 on the moving process